Hardened Guest Images

 sudo tpm2_eventlog /sys/kernel/security/tpm0/binary_bios_measurementsFinding the dm-verity root hash

 Search the event log for the kernel command line event.
-On a tdx-image-base image, it contains the dm-verity root hash:
+On a cvm-images image, it contains the dm-verity root hash:

 sudo tpm2_eventlog /sys/kernel/security/tpm0/binary_bios_measurements \